MichaelPatrickEllard/SimpleAnimations/README.md

 -   Complete re-write of DemoViewController.
 Broke up some longer methods and eliminated some sub-methods so that each of the eight animation demos is done by a concise method which is responsible only for that animation demo.
 -   Upgraded documentation of DemoViewController screen
 -   Added "Replay" button to DemoViewController screen
+-   Reordered screens in tab bar controller so that Star comes first, followed by Demo, followed by Problems.
+This follows a logical progression where the simplest screen is first, and more complex screens come later.

 Version 1.2 Updates (July 28, 2012)